Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 So anyway.

-So Luke Dasher has emphasized that while data publishing is already an exploit, sanctioning larger OP return would effectively endorse it, turning a niche problem into a systemic one by normalizing what should remain discovered, discouraged.
+So Luke Dasher has emphasized that while data publishing is already an exploit, sanctioning larger OP return would effectively endorse it, turning a niche problem into a systemic one by normalizing what should remain discouraged.

-So the fact that you can't catch every shoplifter doesn't mean that you shouldn't try and catch any shoplifters, and you should in fact tell people that they can take whatever they want.
+So the fact that you can't catch every shoplifter doesn't mean that you shouldn't try and catch any shoplifters and you should, in fact, tell people that they can take whatever they want.

 I mean, you've technically gotten rid of shoplifting, but it's not going to work, right?